elaforge/karya/doc/inverting_calls.md

-Transforms operate on derivers.
+Transformers operate on derivers.
 They can change the environment to encourage the deriver to produce a certain output.
 For instance, they can modify the pitch to transpose the derived music, or modify the warp to delay it.

 Since the controls must be evaluated and in the environment for the notes to pick them up, by the time the note track is being evaluated it's too late to